harcomaase/lsp-gpt/Readme.md

 This project contains a language server (LS) implementation that uses the GPT-4 API in order to provide suggestions according to the language server protocol (LSP) specification.
-Additionally it contains clients or usage instructions for Visual Studio Code and Neovim.
+Additionally, it contains clients or usage instructions for Visual Studio Code and Neovim.

 ## what is still missing?

 To be done before the next iteration:

-- explore GPT behaviour for additional LSP features: highlighting, diagnostics/errors, fixing
+- [x] explore GPT behaviour for additional LSP features: highlighting, diagnostics/errors, fixing
-- enhance prompt with few-shot learning: add possibility to provide example diagrams
+- [ ] enhance prompt with few-shot learning: add possibility to provide example diagrams
-  - explore working on workspace level instead of document level only: other existing diagrams can be used as example
+  - [ ] explore working on workspace level instead of document level only: other existing diagrams can be used as example
+  - [ ] provide examples of requests and responses in order to shape GPT output
-- decide on direction:
+- [ ] decide on direction:
-  - create a fully featured LSP (as easily as possible)
+  - [ ] create a fully featured language server (as easily as possible)
-  - train it towards meaningful completions (from examples), e.g. fitting names/identifiers, desired syntax
+  - [ ] train it towards meaningful completions (from examples), e.g. fitting names/identifiers, desired syntax
+  - [ ] write a standalone language server with the help of GPT

 ## what has been done?

 The following steps have been achieved on a prototype level.
-Details can be found in the linked sub sections.
+Details can be found in the linked subsections.

 1. utilised [prompt engineering](#prompt-engineering) in order to make the GPT-4 API act as language server
 1. implemented a [language server](#language-server) that forwards LSP requests to the GPT-4 API